phnx-im/docs/src/spec/queuing_service.md

 * Maximal InterQsAuthToken age: Maximal age of an [InterQsAuthToken](./queuing_service.md#inter-qs-authentication) presented to the QS for inter-QS authentication.
   * Default: 1h
-* Maximal client record age: Maximal age of an inactive client record.
+* Maximal QS client record age: Maximal age of an inactive QS client record.
   * Default: 90d
 * Maximal number of requested messages: Maximal number of messages that will be returned to a client requesting messages from a queue.
   * Default: 500
 * Ratchet key rotation interval: Interval in which queue encryption ratchet keys are rotated.
 See [here](queuing_service/queue_encryption.md) for more details on queue encryption.
+* Maximal number of QS client records per user
+  * Default: 10

 ## Authentication